ChromEvoRamanlab/ChromEvoRamanlab.github.io/_pages/philosophy.md

 ### Expectations

 **Everyone in the lab**
 - Treat all lab members with respect and kindness.
-Science requires that we help each other while respecting everyones time and boundaries.
+Science requires that we help each other while respecting everyone's time and boundaries.
 - Be honest and rigorous in your science.
 Take ownership of your research and communicate openly and early.
 - Feedback helps us grow, catch mistakes, and think creatively and broadly about our work.
-Attend and contribute to all lab meetings, and provide feedback on each others proposals, manuscripts and talks.
+Attend and contribute to all lab meetings, and provide feedback on each other's proposals, manuscripts and talks.
 - Celebrate each other's successes

 **Pravrutha's commitment to you**
-- Mentorship is not one-size-fits-all and in thsi lab, mentorship will be tailored to your career goals.
+- Mentorship is not one-size-fits-all and in this lab, mentorship will be tailored to your career goals.
 - Timely, constructive feedback on manuscripts, proposals, and presentations.
 - Advocacy for your success, inside and outside the lab.
 - An open-mind policy — talk to me about problems (related to work, lab or otherwise) early, not after they've grown.